simplexity-lab/DeepCollision/README.md

 To view all the implemented environment configuration REST API endpoints, please look at [full-list](https://github.com/simplexity-lab/DeepCollision/blob/main/rest-api/README.md).

 ### Usage
+To see the details of this example, please look at [rest-api-example](https://github.com/simplexity-lab/DeepCollision/tree/main/rest-api).

 #### Prerequisite
 Users can access our server with Apollo and LGSVL deployed through our provided REST APIs.
 To call the APIs through Python Scripts, one needs to install [requests](https://docs.python-requests.org/en/latest/):